tpoisot/DataSharingPaper/DataSharing-MS.md

 ## It will clarify authorship

-It's well accepted that the final of a scientific article reflects the diversity of backgrounds and scientific sensibilities of its authors [@McGee2011].
+It is well accepted that the final of a scientific article reflects the diversity of backgrounds and scientific sensibilities of its authors [@McGee2011].
 Yet authorship, in the sense of deciding who gets to be listed as an author, and in which order, is still a key issue in several